-RECOMMENDED GRADUATION PLAN WITH ENDORSEMENTS: FOR NINTH GRADE STUDENTS ENTERING 2014-2015 AND BEYOND
+RECOMMENDED GRADUATION PLAN WITH ENDORSEMENTS: FOR NINTH-GRADE STUDENTS ENTERING 2014-2015 AND BEYOND

 There are multiple graduation plans available for students at MCHS.
-However, only students who fulfill requirements of the recommended plan will be able to attend a four-year college upon high school graduation.
+However, only students who fulfill the requirements of the recommended plan will be able to attend a four-year college upon high school graduation.

-The recommended plan is 26 credits and consists of 4 years of English, Math, Science, and Social Studies as well as PE, Health, and 2 years of a foreign language, four courses in an endorsement pathway and a CATE (technology,) Fine Art, and Communications.
+The recommended plan is 26 credits and consists of 4 years of English, Math, Science, and Social Studies, PE, Health, and 2 years of a foreign language, four courses in an endorsement pathway, and a CATE (technology,) Fine Art, and Communications.

-Students who wish to enter the military, technical schools or attend community colleges may graduate under the minimum plan.
-It consists of 22 credits which includes 4 years of English and 3 years of Science, Math, and Social Studies.
+Students wishing to enter the military, technical schools, or community colleges may graduate under the minimum plan.
+It consists of 22 credits, including 4 years of English and 3 years of Science, Math, and Social Studies.

-No matter which graduation plan a scholar chooses, they will need to pass all five STAAR exams (English I, English II, Algebra I, Biology, and US History.
+No matter which graduation plan a scholar chooses, they will need to pass all five STAAR exams (English I, English II, Algebra I, Biology, and US History)